didgit24/JAVA-Design-Patterns/README.md

 ### Basic features

 Hides the object creation process, hands over the created object.
 Example - Driver creation for DB connection(JDBC driver), we just pass urls.

+## Abstract Factory Pattern

+### Basic features

+Factory of factory patterns.
+Example - JAXP, read-write-update xml class using document class.
+To create document we use DocumentBuilder which is a factory class.
+DocumnetBuliderFactory creates DocumnetBuilder, factory of factory.

+## Template Method Pattern

+### Basic features

+Behavioural pattern.
+Parent would have Base template method whic should be used by child classes.